Phil Tippett: Stop motion

-Computer generated effects
+Computer-generated effects

 In 1991, Tippett was hired to create the dinosaur effects for the Steven Spielberg blockbuster Jurassic Park using his go motion technique made famous in the film Dragonslayer.
-However, Dennis Muren and his CGI team at Industrial Light & Magic created animated test footage of a T. rex that Spielberg loved.
+However, animator Steve “Spaz” Williams - part of the CGI team at Industrial Light & Magic - created animated test footage of a T. rex that Spielberg loved.

 When Tippett was told that Jurassic Park dinosaurs would be computer-generated, he was shocked, exclaiming "I've just become extinct", a line Spielberg borrows and uses in the movie.
 Far from being extinct, Tippett evolved as stop-motion animation gave way to computer-generated imagery or CGI.
 Because of Tippett's background and understanding of animal movement and behavior, Spielberg kept Tippett on to supervise the animation on 50 dinosaur shots for Jurassic Park.
 Tippett supervised both the Tippett Studio and ILM animators, resulting in realistic digital dinosaurs that breathe, flex, twitch and react.
 His effort earned him a second Oscar.

-Work done on Jurassic Park resulted in the development by Tippett Studio's Craig Hayes of the DID (Digital Input Device) which was pivotal in the transition from stop motion to computer generated animation in bringing creatures to life.
+Work done on Jurassic Park resulted in the development by Tippett Studio's Craig Hayes of the DID (Dinosaur Input Device - as described by ILM in Disney+ documentary Light & Magic, S1 episode 6) which was pivotal in the transition from stop motion to computer generated animation in bringing creatures to life.
 Tippett is also the subject of a humorous internet meme regarding his credit in the film ("Dinosaur Supervisor"), which is displayed with the tagline "One job, Phil!
 You had one job!", implying that because he didn't supervise the dinosaurs properly, he was responsible for the on-screen deaths.
 Mashable interviewed Tippett in April 2014 about this meme, which he called "beyond silly" and "such a waste of time".